-The goal of our Phase 3 clinical trial is to demonstrate significant advantages of NeoCart over microfracture with respect to efficacy, accelerated patient recovery, technically straightforward surgery, long-term patient benefits and positive safety profile.
+The goal of our Phase 3 clinical trial, which we are currently enrolling, is to demonstrate advantages of NeoCart over microfracture with respect to efficacy, accelerated patient recovery, technically straightforward surgery, long-term patient benefits and positive safety profile.
 We believe the advantages will allow us to secure approval to sell NeoCart in the United States and will enable us to potentially become a market leader in cartilage repair.
 We expect to complete enrollment of our NeoCart Phase 3 clinical trial by the first half of 2016, but we may encounter difficulties enrolling patients in our clinical trials, which could delay or otherwise adversely affect our clinical development activities.
+We have over 20 sites eligible to enroll patients and have randomized 41 patients into the Phase 3 clinical trial as of July 1, 2014.
+We are enrolling the Phase 3 clinical trial using surgeon-investigators who screen patients with knee pain against a pre-specified set of eligibility criteria after obtaining their consent to participate in the trial.
+Once randomized into the trial based on eligibility, the patients undergo their surgical treatment and return for evaluation and data collection by the investigators at regular intervals for three years as set forth in the study protocol.
+We are financing the Phase 3 clinical trial with funds raised from our private financing activities and intend to use the proceeds from this offering to finance the trial through the expected completion of enrollment in the first half of 2016.

-In anticipation of potential approval of NeoCart, we have begun to scale our internal current Good Manufacturing Practices (cGMP) manufacturing capabilities and transition the manufacture of all our products in-house at our facilities located in the greater Boston area.
-Following this transition, we will be required to obtain FDA approval of the comparability of the critical NeoCart raw materials moved in-house, and, if we fail to obtain, or if we experience a delay in obtaining such approval, our business, operating results and prospects will be adversely affected.
+In anticipation of potential approval of NeoCart, we have begun to scale our internal current Good Manufacturing Practices manufacturing capabilities and transition the manufacture of all our products in-house at our facilities located in the greater Boston area.
+The transition commenced in March 2014 with the intent of having the ability to manufacture NeoCart and the critical components of NeoCart with minimal reliance on third parties prior to the commercialization of NeoCart in the event NeoCart is approved.
+Following this transition, we will be required to obtain FDA approval of the comparability of the critical NeoCart raw materials moved in-house, and if we fail to obtain, or if we experience a delay in obtaining such approval, our business, operating results and prospects will be adversely affected.

-Our regenerative medicine platform gives us the ability to develop a strong pipeline.
-We believe the positive clinical data we have seen in treating cartilage damage of the knee with NeoCart will be applicable to other joints such as the ankle, hip and shoulder.
+We believe our regenerative medicine platform may provide us with the ability to develop a strong pipeline and that the positive clinical data we have seen in treating cartilage damage of the knee with NeoCart will be applicable to other joints such as the ankle, hip and shoulder.
 We also believe our regenerative medicine platform has the ability to translate the fundamental science to allow us to develop additional product candidates to treat other soft tissue damage throughout the body such as tendon, ligament and meniscus tears and complex joint degeneration.
-Our portfolio of proprietary fibroblast growth factors may be explored for their use in optimizing manufacturing yields and we believe they could also have various therapeutic applications including wound healing and fracture healing.
+Although not utilized in connection with our current NeoCart development, our portfolio of proprietary fibroblast growth factors may be explored for their use in optimizing manufacturing yields and we believe they could also have various therapeutic applications including wound healing and fracture healing.
 We plan to continue investing in our intellectual property portfolio in order to expand and protect our regenerative medicine platform and future product candidates.